ncsa/bhr-site/README.md

         'local_networks':               ['10.0.0.0/8'],
     }

-Be sure to genrate a site specific random SECRET\_KEY
+Be sure to generate a site specific random SECRET\_KEY

 The unauthenticated\_limited\_query setting enables: